mikezhl/hsr123/README.md

 - Set the starting and ending position of the robot.
 Set the position of the can since the detection is not working well in gazebo.
 - Start the rviz if gazebo isn't running: `roslaunch hsr123 basic_rviztest.launch`, run `hsr123/src/pickup_plan.py` to generate all the trajectories needed.
 - Run the trajectory in gazebo, firstly start the gazebo with `roslaunch hsr123 pickup.launch`, then run `hsr123/src/pickup_follow.py`.

+## Instructions - YOLO detection
+### Description
+Pick up a soda can in a random place with yolo v5 detection.
+Robots start from a random place.
+Using IK, AICO and RRT solver.
+(Download `yolov3.weights` into `hsr123/src/image/yolo_models` before using)